 AWS Budgets enables you to specify custom budgets to track your cost and usage of AWS services.
 You can choose to be alerted via text message or email when capacities have exceeded your predetermined thresholds.

 For users just beginning their journey on AWS, there is the option to leverage a Free Tier for the free use of specified services.
-This should be the first option for people just beginning and will give them a jump start with cost savings on AWS.
+Free tier enables user to make use of AWS services for free for a specific period of time.

 Amazon EC2 and Amazon RDS enable users to invest in reserved capacity; saving you up to 75% over equivalent on-demand capacity.
 Users have three options for their instances - all up-front, partial up-front, or no upfront payments.